Temple University Beasley School of Law, J.D., Cum Laude, 2009

 S. Michael Sirkin

 Mike Sirkin litigates corporate and business disputes in the Delaware Court of Chancery and Supreme Court.
-He specializes in cases arising from mergers and acquisitions, including appraisal cases and cases involving the fiduciary duties of directors and officers.
+He specializes in cases arising from mergers and acquisitions, including appraisal cases and cases involving the fiduciary duties of corporate directors and officers.
 Mike also advises clients about the Delaware law and corporate governance issues that arise in a variety of transactional and pre-litigation contexts, including pre-suit demands, conflict-of-interest transactions, books and records requests, and inside-round financings.

 Mike is a frequent author and speaker on Delaware law issues.
 He has published articles in The Business Lawyer, The M&A Lawyer, Insights, and Deal Points, and has spoken on panel discussions sponsored by the Private Equity and Venture Capital Subcommittee of the Business Law Section of the American Bar Association and Thompson West.